aloknsingh/rc-machinelearning-topics/SamplingMethods/WhySampling.md

 *  Easy to implement and understand compare to analytical or deterministic approximation.
 *  General purpose and approximate calculations.
-*  There are many sampling methods.. monte carlo, importance, markow chain monte carlo, gibbs sampling.
+*  There are many sampling methods in open source libraries

 ### Cons